 (1) they usually pay out much quicker upon death compared to other types of life insurance policies

 (2) unless you have significant health complications, coverage is day 1 (i.e., tax-free if you die the next day, your beneficiaries will have the money to pay for your funeral)

-(3) the death benefit is tax-free.
+(3) the death benefit is income tax-free.
 Other ways of savings, such as an annuity or savings account, can be taxable to your heirs